NUWC Division Newport, PEO team christen Snakehead UUV at Narragansett Bay Test Facility

 |Downloads:

-This work, NUWC Division Newport, PEO team christen Snakehead UUV at Narragansett Bay Test Facility [Image 4 of 4], by Richard Allen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport, PEO team christen Snakehead UUV at Narragansett Bay Test Facility, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division Newport, PEO team christen Snakehead UUV at Narragansett Bay Test Facility

 LEAVE A COMMENT